screeps/grunt-screeps/README.md

 # grunt-screeps

-> A Grunt plugin for commiting code to your Screeps account
+> A Grunt plugin for committing code to your [Screeps](https://screeps.com) account.

 ## Getting Started
 This plugin requires Grunt `~0.4.5`